 Introduction

-This paper will advance our understanding of the evolution of US ideologies of corporate governance by examining the circumstances that surrounded the writing of The Modern Corporation and Private Property by Adolf Berle and Gardiner Means.
-Other researchers have argued that this influential book promoted “managerialism,” the philosophy of corporate governance that dominated US business life from the 1930s to the 1970s.
+This paper will advance our understanding of the evolution of U.S. ideologies of corporate governance by examining the circumstances that surrounded the writing of The Modern Corporation and Private Property by Adolf Berle and Gardiner Means.
+Other researchers have argued that this influential book promoted “managerialism,” the philosophy of corporate governance that dominated U.S. business life from the 1930s to the 1970s.
 Managerialism held that executives ought to take the interests of a wide range of stakeholders, not just shareholders, into account when making decisions.
-Managerialism was different from both post-1980 shareholder value ideology and the philosophy that informed US corporate governance prior to the New Deal: from roughly the 1830s to the 1930s, the dominant view in the United States was that business corporations existed solely to maximize shareholder value.
-According to scholars such as Roger Martin and Lynn Stout, the rise of managerialism around the time of the New Deal encouraged a generation of US managers to share the benefits of rising productivity with workers.
+Managerialism was different from both post-1980 shareholder value ideology and the philosophy that informed U.S. corporate governance prior to the New Deal: from roughly the 1830s to the 1930s, the dominant view in the United States was that business corporations existed solely to maximize shareholder value.
+According to scholars such as Roger Martin and Lynn Stout, the rise of managerialism around the time of the New Deal encouraged a generation of U.S. managers to share the benefits of rising productivity with workers.
 The result was a remarkable period of shared prosperity in thirty or so years after 1945.
 Martin, Stout, and other authors have connected the well-documented post-1980 rise in levels of income inequality in the United States to the displacement of Berle-Means managerialism by the renascent ideology of shareholder value.

 Why does our re-examination of Berle, Means, and their book matter?
 The research discussed in the previous paragraphs suggests why the study of business ideas and business books can be important: most business books have zero influence on the real world, but some texts, of which The Modern Corporation and Private Property is a prime example, do help to change the prevailing ideology of corporate governance, thereby changing millions of lives.

 Ideas have consequences.
-In view of the importance of this text in the history of American business in the twentieth century, the investigation of the motives of its authors is surely worthy of investigation.
-It is hoped that our paper will be read by legal scholars, corporate governance researchers, business historians, and other academics.
+In view of the importance of this text to the history of American business in the twentieth century, it is surely worthy to investigate the motives of its authors It is hoped that our paper will be read by legal scholars, corporate governance researchers, business historians, and other academics.
 Moreover, we are convinced that the re-discovery of the philosophy of Berle and Means is of genuine social importance.
-We hope to raise awareness of the more radical aspects of their ideas among thoughtful practitioners so as to encourage reflection on the excesses of the post-1980 period of shareholder primacy.
+Therefore, we hope to raise awareness of the more radical aspects of their ideas among thoughtful practitioners to encourage reflection on the excesses of the post-1980 period of shareholder primacy.